kyma-project/test-infra/docs/how-to/how-to-name-secret.md

 3. Apply the `type` label to the secret in Secret Manager to help identify the secret type.
 For example: `type: service-account-token`.
 4. Apply the `tool` label to the secret in Secret Manager to help identify the tool where secret is used.
 For example: `tool: security-backend`.
 5. Apply the `component` label to the secret in Secret Manager to help identify the component of the tool where secret is used.
 For example: `component: publisher`.
 6. Apply the `entity` label to the secret in Secret Manager to help identify the entity of the secret.
-For example: `entity: github-kyma-bot-token`.
+For example: `entity: github-kyma-bot-token`.# (2025-03-04)